add2cal/docs/src/recipes/rsvp.md

 * Give it an internal name you can easily identify.
 * The expiration date makes sure that nobody can sign up after you collected and processed the last candidate.
 * Limiting the number of attendees is not always necessary, but usually the case for real-world events.
 * We recommend to also set a custom headline and intro text, so the users know what this is about.
-Depending on where you want to host the form, you can also add this information on your website or the landingpage (see below) instead.
+Depending on where you want to host the form, you can also add this information on your website or the landing page (see below) instead.
 * Finally, add fields for all the information you want the users to add.
 * Validate the result immediately at the preview on the right-hand side! 😍